 Izaak M. Kolthoff Lectureship in Chemistry

-The major thrust of Professor Groves' research program is at the interface of organic, inorganic, and biological chemistry.
-Many biochemical transformations as well as important synthetic and industrial processes are catalyzed by metals.
-Current efforts focus on the design of new, biomimetic catalysts and the molecular mechanisms of these processes, the design and assembly of large scale membrane-protein-small molecule constructs, studies of host-pathogen interactions related to iron acquisition by small molecule siderophores and molecular probes of the role of peroxynitrite in biological systems.
+Professor Groves’ research program is at the interface of organic, inorganic, and biological chemistry.
+Current efforts focus on the design of new, biomimetic catalysts and the molecular mechanisms of these processes, the design and assembly of large scale membrane-protein-small molecule constructs, studies of host-pathogen interactions related to iron acquisition by small molecule siderophores, and molecular probes of the role of peroxynitrite in biological systems.

-Professor Groves received an undergraduate degree in chemistry at Massachusetts Institute of Technology, where he worked with Frederick Greene.
-In 1965, he began his doctoral studies under the direction of Professor Ronald Breslow at the Columbia University.
-Upon receiving his doctorate, Groves began his independent research career as a member of the chemistry faculty at the University of Michigan, Ann Arbor, in 1969.
+Professor Groves received an undergraduate degree in chemistry at the Massachusetts Institute of Technology, where he worked with Frederick Greene.
+In 1965, he began his doctoral studies under the direction of Professor Ronald Breslow at Columbia University.
+Upon receiving his doctorate, Groves began his independent research career at the University of Michigan, in 1969.
 In 1985, he moved to Princeton University where he is Hugh Stott Taylor Chair of Chemistry.
-Groves is an award-winning inorganic chemist, receiving numerous accolades that include the American Chemical Society National Award in Inorganic Chemistry, and the Sigma-Aldrich Award in Inorganic Chemistry.
+Groves is an award-winning inorganic chemist, receiving numerous accolades, including the American Chemical Society National Award in Inorganic Chemistry and the Sigma-Aldrich Award in Inorganic Chemistry.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and a Fellow of the Royal Society of Chemistry.